 WorldLink is the largest Internet and Network Service Provider in Nepal and the third-largest telecom company.
 Since its inception in 1995, the private company has grown to become the most subscribed ISP in Nepal.
 The silver jubilee company boasts a hefty 4,08,500 households connection and over 2.1 million users.
-The company keeps updating its offers on various occasions to please the existing customers as well as adding newer ones.
+The company keeps updating its offers on various occasions to please existing customers as well as add newer ones.

 The ISP recently launched a hotly opinionated Tahalka offer which offers a 10 Mbps unlimited connection along with a TV connection.
-But the generous-sounding offer comes with some undesirable stipulation.
+But the generous-sounding offer comes with some undesirable stipulations.
 The subscriber has to pay an annual fee of NRs.
 12,088/- at once and the connection is limited to only three devices.
 The ISP has come out defending the policy calling it necessary to maintain optimum connectivity for internet users.

 WorldLink has divided its internet service into three categories; Residential broadband, Small and Medium Enterprise, and Enterprise Solutions.
 However, its standard offer is residential broadband.
 Check the table below for its Tahalka offer as well as the regular residential package and its costs in the table below.